Associate of Applied Science in Nursing

 Registered nurses (RNs) participate as contributing members of the healthcare team by providing and coordinating patient care in a Healthcare facility.
 They also oversee and supervise practical nurses, nurses’ aides, and home care aides.
 Registered nurses work in hospitals, nursing homes, home care agencies, etc.

-PROGRAM OBJECTIVES FOR THE ASSOCIATE OF APPLIED SCIENCE IN NURSING DEGREEE (ADN)
+PROGRAM OBJECTIVES FOR THE ASSOCIATE OF APPLIED SCIENCE IN NURSING DEGREE (ADN)

 The graduate of the Associate of Applied Science in nursing degree is expected to: